DrewGalbraith/RAG-CO/README.md

-# Team CO Repository 📝
+# RAG-CO 📝

-This project implements and evaluates RAG pipelines.
+This project implements and evaluates RAG pipelines for family history engagement.

 ## Installation and Setup